Jagaradoz/Roblox-Studio-Projects/README.md

 # Roblox Studio Projects

-These projects I developed since 2025 showcase my understanding of Roblox game development using Lua scripting and Roblox Studio tools.
+These projects I developed since 2025 showcase my understanding of Roblox game development using Lua (Luau) scripting and Roblox Studio tools.
 Each project highlights practical game mechanics, UI design, and efficient scripting techniques.

 # What is Roblox Studio?
 The official Roblox game development tool, Roblox Studio, enables users to design, develop, and write their own games and experiences.
-It offers a code editor with Lua scripting, terrain editors, and building tools all in a visual interface.
+It offers a code editor with Lua (Luau) scripting, terrain editors, and building tools all in a visual interface.
 The Roblox platform allows developers to test and release their games directly.

 ![Roblox Studio Version](https://img.shields.io/badge/Version-677-blue)